NitaCristian/NitaCristian.github.io/Lesson5/index.md

 ---

-`L-values` often refer to locations in memory.
+L-values often refer to locations in memory.
 A variable is actually a handle to a memory location and is an l-value.

-`R-values`, on the other hand, can be the very content of a memory location.
+R-values, on the other hand, can be the very content of a memory location.
 So, all l-values can be r-values, but not all r-values can be l-values.

 ```c++